jsk11235/unnamed-ai/README.md

 Go to bottom of model.js

-Adjust directory variable to the location of the ten digit folders Adjust epoch count and learning rate as desired
+Adjust directory variable to the location of the ten digit folders.

+Adjust epoch count and learning rate as desired